wacncontent/CustomizeTool/output/articles/virtual-network/virtual-network-deploy-multinic-classic-ps.md

 <properties
-   pageTitle="Deploy multi NIC VMs using PowerShell in the classic deployment model | Windows Azure" description="Learn how to deploy multi NIC VMs using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na"
+   pageTitle="Deploy multi NIC VMs using PowerShell in the classic deployment model | Azure" description="Learn how to deploy multi NIC VMs using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na"